 And we don’t stop there.
 See, most of us (and I’m guilty here) anticipate that this special or good feeling will come from someone else – a bouquet of flowers, chocolates (yum), gift card to your favorite spot, a surprise party, a diamond ring, or whatever else we fancy – either a loved one or dear friend.
 Read on…

 4.9 Hilarious Things Working Mom’s Do

 You get home and cannot for the life of you remember how you got there.
 Sound familiar?
-You’re probably an overworked, sleep deprived, and over extended mom.
+You’re probably overworked, sleep deprived, and overextended mom.
 You play wife, mother, chauffeur, chef, scheduler-in-chief, house cleaner, laundromat, peacemaker, career woman, and more on a typical day.
-So it’s no wonder you end up doing things that only other moms can completely understand and not pass any judgement.
+So it’s no wonder you end up doing things that only other moms can completely understand and not pass any judgment.
 We set out to discover what those things might be by speaking to real working moms and drawing from our own experiences.
 Read on…

 5. 10 Most Valuable Lessons from My Mother

 As I celebrated this past Mothers Day weekend, I couldn’t help but think about my wonderful mother and reflect on what she has meant to me and all the valuable life lessons that she has taught me.
 Although it’s great that we dedicate one day a year to revere our mothers, I feel compelled to honor my mother all the time because I couldn’t be the wholesome woman I am today without the sacrifices that she made and the continuous nurturing that she gave to me.
 Read on...